-In addition, the Company sells miles to non-airline businesses with which it has marketing agreements.
+The Company sells miles to non-airline businesses with which it has marketing agreements.
 The main contracts to sell miles are related to co-branded credit card relationships with major banks in the region.
-The Company determined the selling prices of miles according to a negotiated rate.
+The Company determined the selling prices of miles according to a method which allocates consideration based upon the relative selling price of the deliverables.
+The relative selling price of the deliverables is determined based upon the estimated standalone selling prices of each deliverable in the arrangement and is allocated between the miles sold to the passenger (as described above) and the marketing elements.
+Revenue allocated to the performance obligations related to, marketing components, is recorded in other operating revenue when miles are delivered.